- By Miriam Friedmann

 The cloud in hospitals and medical practices: a comparison of options

-The cloud makes it possible to set up a modern IT infrastructure in hospitals.
-Get an overview of the differences between the private cloud, public cloud and SaaS options.
+The cloud enables the establishment of a modern IT infrastructure in hospitals.
+Get an overview of the differences between private cloud, public cloud, and SaaS options.

 Arrange a free personal consultation now.